pablo-abc/felte/packages/felte/README.md

 - `initialValues` refers to the initial values of the form.
 - `validate` is a custom validation function that must return an object with the same props as initialValues, but with error messages or `undefined` as values.
 It can be an array of functions whose validation errors will be merged.
+- `warn` is a custom validation function that must return an object with the same props as initialValues, but with warning messages or `undefined` as values.
+It can be an array of functions whose validation errors will be merged.
 - `onSubmit` is the function that will be executed when the form is submited.
 - `onError` is a an optional function that will run if the submit throws an exception.
 It will contain the error catched.
 If you return an object with the same shape as `Errors`, these errors can be reported by a reporter.
 - `extend` a function or list of functions to extend Felte's behaviour.
 Currently it can be used to add `reporters` to Felte, these can handle error reporting for you.
 You can read more about them in [Felte's documentation](https://felte.dev/docs#reporters).